 3. Totes amazing

 Before choosing what to pack in your bag, consider how many bags to bring.
 An extra empty tote or suitcase will work wonders for lugging your shopping finds home.
 London Perfect offers advice on the best shopping in London, including go-to districts such as Kensington, Oxford Street and Mayfair.
 You’ll also find central London Perfect stays near the best shopping areas.
 Check out Danebury, which sleeps six with a spacious terrace, in fashion-friendly Notting Hill.
 It’s close to Westbourne Grove’s stylish stores and antique-dotted Portobello Road Market.
-Hosting two, pretty Portland in Chelsea is a stroll from the King’s Road and Sloane Square for high-end designer shopping.
 Sleeping up to five, Sloane is a short walk from Knightsbridge’s Harrods and Harvey Nichols for upscale department store grazing.

 Borrow a tip from the French and pack little matching backpacks for the kids if you’re traveling with the family.
 They’ll be excited to carry their own toys and snacks around London.

 4. Snap happy